 Fennel-Stuffed Twice-Baked Potatoes Recipe

 In my opinion, nothing is as versatile as the potato.
 I recently decided to try cooking with fennel and wanted to combine the flavor in a great baked potato.
-The cheese, fennel, garlic and pine nuts lend this appealing side dish delicious Italian flair. —Pam Ivbuls, Omaha, Nebraska
+The cheese, fennel, and garlic lend this appealing side dish delicious Italian flair. —Pam Ivbuls, Omaha, Nebraska

 - 6 large baking potatoes